Hotels in Miguel Hidalgo, Mexico City

 • What are the most popular landmarks to visit in Miguel Hidalgo?

-If your travel plans to Miguel Hidalgo are flexible, we recommend visiting at least one of the following most popular landmarks: Zona Rosa, Paseo de la Reforma, or The St. Regis Mexico City.
+If your travel plans to Miguel Hidalgo are flexible, we recommend visiting at least one of the following most popular landmarks: Zona Rosa, Paseo de la Reforma, or Plaza de la Constitucion.
 Mexico City is the city you should stay in if you want to visit Zona Rosa.
 Staying in Mexico City is preferred if you want to visit Paseo de la Reforma.
-To visit The St. Regis Mexico City, it’s most convenient if you stay in Mexico City.
+To visit Plaza de la Constitucion, it’s most convenient if you stay in Mexico City.

 See more FAQs